dss-extensions/OpenDSSDirect.jl/README.md

   for an example with a custom solver, including a case with an alternate sparse matrix solver.

-# Main API
+# Main API (module DSS)

 The `dss` function is the main function for passing commands to OpenDSS.
-You can pass multi-line commands with `dss`, but continuation lines are not allowed.
+You can pass multi-line commands with `dss`.
 You can also splice in Julia values with string interpolation.
 Here is an  example of using `dss`:

 ```julia
 using OpenDSSDirect